Raknoche/Raknoche.github.io/_posts/2017-02-05-Automatic-Image-Quality-Assessment.md

 $$e^{i \theta} = cos\theta + i sin\theta$$

 defines a circle of radius one in the [complex plane](https://en.wikipedia.org/wiki/Complex_plane), where the real coordinate of a number is given by $$cos\theta$$, and the imaginary part is given by $$sin\theta$$.
-By imagining the circle in the complex plane as the color hue circle, we can use the real and imagine coordinates of each color to measure how complimentary they are.
+By imagining the circle in the complex plane as the color hue circle, we can use the real and imaginary coordinates of each color to measure how complimentary they are.

 If you are unfamiliar with complex analysis, this will be a hard concept to grasp.
 It may be helpful to think of the problem in term of the real component alone &mdash; that is, in terms of $$cos\theta$$.
 If we have one color that is located at an angle of zero on the hue circle, and a complimentary color located on the other side of the circle at $$\theta = 180$$, then the cosine of these angles will equal $$1$$ and $$-1$$, respectively.
 With this scheme, the sum of two complimentary colors would equal zero.